MercersKitchen/Advanced-Computer-Science/Review Processing_JAVA/README.md

 From Structured to Procedural

 Concepts and Vocabulary Summary
-- Case Study: GUI & End-user, experienced features, expectations
+- Pong Case Study: GUI & End-user, experienced features, expectations, <a href="">see below</a>
   - Chart for GUI Ratios and factions of objects in GUI (ball, paddle x 2, scoreboard x 2)
   - Object || X | Y | width | height
-- Basic boilerplate for Processing (Global Variables, SETUP(), and DRAW())- Math: to change adding to subtracting, multiply by -1
+- Basic boilerplate for Processing, <a href="">see below</a>
   - Review code for fullScreen()
 - Using console to view arithmetic and where objects are